xan105/node-powertoast/README.md

 - **silent**

-  True to mute the sound; false to allow the toast notification sound to play.<br/>
-  **Default** to false.
+  True to mute the sound; false to allow the toast notification sound to play. **Default** to false.

 - **audio**

   The audio source to play when the toast is shown to the user.<br/>
-  You can't use file:/// with this !
+  You **can't** use file:/// with this !
 You are limited to the Windows sound schema available in your system.<br/>

   example: ms-winsoundevent:Notification.Default